Karaite-Jewish-Learning-Center/new_karaite/newkaraites/karaites/management/commands/README.md

 Update autocomplete

-# this can take a while so
+# this can take a while so in the remote server
 >> screen
 >>./manage.py autocomplete | autocomplete1
 # press ctrl A and then ctrl d
 # this will detach the process from the current ssh session
-# you may close the ssh, the process will keep running.
+# you may close the ssh, the process will keep running on remote server.